-Pros and Cons of Looking at Left Hand on Guitar
+Pros and Cons of Looking at Your Left Hand on Guitar

 It’s a common question: Should I look at my left hand when I play guitar?

-Sometimes, looking at the left hand can be useful.
+Sometimes, looking at our left-hand technique can be useful.
 Other times, it works against us.
 So do we, or don’t we?
 When and why?

-Below, you’ll find several pros and cons to watching your left hand when playing guitar.
+Below, you’ll find several pros and cons to watching your left hand (aka fretting hand) when playing guitar.

 Pros: Benefits of looking at the left hand when playing guitar

-Without question, looking at the left hand brings advantages.
+Without question, looking at our hand brings advantages when we play guitar.
 When we know these advantages, we can use looking as a strategy.

 As a rule, we feel more in control when we look at what we’re doing.
 This may be just an emotional comfort – a feeling.
 We may or may not actually be more in control.
-But we feel more safe and secure when we look.
+But most people feel more safe and secure when looking.

 Potentially better accuracy

-When we look at our fingers and guitar, we may, at times, have better accuracy.
+When we look at our fingers as we play guitar, we may, at times, have better accuracy.
 We can look at where we want a finger to land, and increase our chances of landing there.